loopdash/loopdash/src/blog/wordpress-internal-server-error.md

 layout: single-blog.njk
 title: Fix a WordPress Internal Server Error in 4 Steps
 meta:
   title: Fix a WordPress Internal Server Error in 4 Steps
   description: Are you having trouble accessing your WordPress website?
 WordPress internal server errors are a common problem that can be easily solved.
+  image: "./src/img/blogs/plant.jpg"
 sitemap:
   changefreq: weekly
   priority: 0.5